peteash10/instructionsforhumans.com/pages/datacult.md

 Data Cult exists in a world where the network, its sensors and processors, have suddenly vanished.

-[Alex Wojtulewicz](http://a-w-a.co.uk/) spent the week leading up to the event attempting to process surveillance footage and communicate its content to a camera.
+[Aleks Wojtulewicz](http://a-w-a.co.uk/) spent the week leading up to the event attempting to process surveillance footage and communicate its content to a camera.
 He does this through a code built of exercise routines until his body is exhausted.

 [Emily Warner](https://emily-warner.com/) used algorithmically generated icons from the pre-absence era to guide her movements, which she attempted to record using ropes and weights.
 [Karen Cameron](https://twitter.com/KCanard) annotates the piece in real time creating a feedback loop.